 3. Get Your Photos Printed in an Album

 Viewing photos on a screen is fine, but the feel just doesn’t compare to having a physical photo album in your hands.
 There’s a much more authentic experience when turning the pages of a photo album.
 An added bonus to this is that you can add your own embellishments to the album – comments or stickers that sum-up the photo or page.
 If you establish a theme, you can also summarize the whole trip with some stylistic choices!

 There are plenty of platforms to choose from to get started in your photo album creation.
-An example of one such platform is Photobox.com.
-This is a website that offers a range of different photo-based products.
-Photobox has a whole section dedicated to photo albums and photo books.
+We have reviewed some of the best photo album printers.
 All of these options are highly customizable.
 Perfect for fun, personal touches!

 Building a collection of photo albums documenting your vacations is a great way to build visual memories of your trips.
 Albums provide fantastic talking points for family gatherings and parties too!

 4. Regularly Back-Up Vacation Photos

 With all the hard work you’ve put into learning how to take great vacation photos, losing them would be the worst thing that could happen.
 That’s why you should always back-up your photos.
 There are some ideal approaches you should take to ensure you have secure back-ups but in short, you should have at least two external copies of your images or use a cloud-based storage system.